 Woodpeckers have a sharply pointed beak for excavating holes into wood and a long tongue that can be extended to dislodge insects present inside.
-Stiff feathers are present on the tail and serve as a prop when climbing vertical surfaces.
+The tail has stiff feathers that serve as a prop when climbing vertical surfaces.
 Each foot has 2 talons that face forward and 2 that face backward, enabling the birds to cling to wooden structures and trees.
 Woodpeckers usually are 7 to 15 inches in length.
 Adult males of most species have a pattern of black, white, and red.
-Females are similar, but most lack red markings (Figure 2).
+Females are similar, but most lack red markings.

 Range depends on species.
 Consult a field guide to the birds for more information.